 Convey the message that they should simply be able to get over it in any way.

 Depression can sometimes take a long time to treat, so it is important to be patient.
 However, with good quality therapy and support from those they love, most depression is very treatable.
 Treatment can bring rewards that one never thought possible.
 Beneath depression often lies hidden energy, talents, and passions that the sufferer hadn’t felt in years, or didn’t even know they had, so there are plenty of reasons for hope if you are patient with yourself and your partner.

 This article was originally published on Marriage.com 4 Things Not to Say to Your Depressed Husband

 If you like what you read, please subscribe to my newsletter, or like my page on Facebook, and you’ll be the first to read my articles as they are published.
 I have offices in San Rafael and Oakland, California.

 About Dr. John Lundin

-Dr. Lundin is a licensed clinical psychologist in the San Francisco Bay Area, with offices in San Francisco and Oakland California, specializing in relationship therapy for adults and depression therapy for adults, teens, and children.
+Dr. Lundin is a licensed clinical psychologist in the San Francisco Bay Area, with offices in San Rafael (Marin County) and Oakland California, specializing in relationship therapy for adults and depression therapy for adults, teens, and children.
 He is an instructor, supervisor and author of numerous publications on trauma therapy, psychotherapy for depression & anxiety and what makes psychotherapy effective.